 Most organizations start with some form of basic round-robin and quickly find they need to handle the situations described above.
 We also find that once a round-robin capability is in place, most organizations see opportunities to use it beyond leads and start cutting back on their assignment mullet.

-It probably doesn't surprise you that we built Gradient Works Assignment to address all these challenges.
+It probably doesn't surprise you that we built Gradient Works to address all these challenges.
 Regardless, when you're considering routing and assignment solutions, make sure that whatever you use supports advanced round-robin, but can also handle assignments throughout your entire customer lifecycle.